 Frank Hay grew up in California where he studied dance and gymnastics with his father.
 His early training included performing children’s roles with such notable companies as the San Francisco Ballet and the touring Bolshoi and Mariinsky Ballet Companies.
 He majored in ballet with an emphasis on performance technique at the University of Utah under an academic scholarship.
 Frank then joined Ballet West where he trained with Willam Christensen, Bruce Marks, Toni Lander and Leon Danilian.
 Frank was a principle dancer with the Atlanta Ballet, the Tampa Ballet and the Louisville Ballet.
 His first engagement with Louisville Ballet included a tour of Texas with Mikhail Baryshinikov.
 He most recently served as Ballet Master with the Chattanooga Ballet where he taught company class and classes for the Chattanooga Ballet School.
 In addition to restaging many of the works from the classical repertory, Frank is an award winning choreographer and his credits include many original works for Chattanooga Ballet including “The Nutcracker” and “The Creation”, based on the Hayden Oratory.
 He also served as the adjudicator for the Pacific Northwest Music Fest and coached a dancer in the 2002 USA International Ballet Competition in Jackson, Mississippi.
 He is well-versed in the Russian, Cecchetti, and Bournonville schools of ballet.

 Trained in Hip Hop, Jazz, Contemporary, Ballet, and Modern, Keri Lamb is a versatile and energetic dancer, with extensive experience in teaching and performance.
-Currently a member of Chattanooga’s professional dance company Weave, she is also the curriculum designer and teacher of Chattanooga State Community College’s only hip hop course, and is delighted to be teaching a new, open level Community Hip Hop Class at Chattanooga Dance Theatre!
+Keri is the curriculum designer and teacher of Chattanooga State Community College’s only hip hop course, and is delighted to be teaching teen and adult Hip Hop at Chattanooga Dance Theatre!
 Her Hip Hop training includes classes in Lyrical Hip Hop, Locking, Popping, Breakdancing, and Boogaloo, and in her own teaching she strives to deliver an authentic hip hop vibe in a relaxed and inclusive environment.

 Elizabeth Roemer discovered her love for dance as a child while taking classes at Kathy’s School of Dance and Chattanooga Ballet.
 After graduating from Baylor School in 2005, Elizabeth attended the University of Georgia where she received her Bachelor of Arts in Dance.
 She worked with guest choreographers Bill Hastings and Lou Conte as well as many dance department faculty members during her time at Georgia.
 Upon her return to Chattanooga, Elizabeth became a guest teacher and choreographer for Baylor School’s dance program, Verve.
 Elizabeth also served as the Executive Director of the Tennessee Association of Dance for two years.

-Kelli Gibson is a student at the University of Tennessee at Chattanooga and is majoring in Communications with a minor in Marketing.
+Kelli Gibson is a student at the University of Tennessee at Chattanooga and is majoring in Communications with a minor in Business Administration.
 She has been dancing since she was 11 and trained at Chattanooga Ballet for 7 years.
 She graduated from Center for Creative Arts in 2015 and was a member of Project Motion for 2 years.
 She was a member of Boss Dance Company at the University of Tennessee at Knoxville for one season.
-This is her second year at CDT and she is so excited to be on staff.
+She has started UTC Dance Company to bring dance on UTC’s campus.
+This is her third year at CDT and she is so excited to be on staff.

 Errin holds a BA in Dance from Kennesaw State University where she graduated with honors and helped to found the KSU chapter of the Nu Delta Alpha National Dance Honor Society.
 While at KSU she was featured in the choreography of faculty and guest artists.
 She continued her studies at New York University’s Tisch School of the Arts before returning to the Southeast where she has performed extensively, including work with gloATL, Atlanta Ballet, and Many independent choreographers.
 She has taught for more than ten years at Dance Academy Est and Dodds International Performing Arts Center in Douglasville, GA, Dance 101 in Atlanta, GA Cartersville School of Ballet in Cartersville, GA and Ballet Tennessee.
 This is Errin’s second year with Chattanooga Dance Theatre.